masolele/WAC/README.md

 pip install .
 ```

-If users want to install additional dependencies (e.g. for notebooks or for model training), they can run
+To be able to run the notebooks, the optional `notebooks` dependency has to be installed as well:

 ```
-pip install .[notebooks, model_training]
+pip install .[notebooks]
 ```

 #### Developers